ImageMagick/Usage-Markdown/filter/index.md

 Even sharp slope changes (discontinuities) in the filter, such as you get from a [Triangle](#triangle), or a [Lagrange](#lagrange) filter can generate visible artefacts in the resulting image.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
-> Previous to IM v6.3.6-3 the 'support' for the Gaussian filter was set to this value of '`1.25`' producing [Ringing](#ringing) effects in enlargements (such as shown above).
+> Prior to IM v6.3.6-3 the 'support' for the Gaussian filter was set to this value of '`1.25`' producing [Ringing](#ringing) effects in enlargements (such as shown above).
-> For this reason the 'support' for Gaussian was changed to produce a much smaller step (and far less ringing) by using larger default 'support' of '`1.5`', with very little speed reduction in the algorithm.
+> For this reason, the 'support' for Gaussian was changed to produce a much smaller step (and far less ringing) by using larger default 'support' of '`1.5`', with very little speed reduction in the algorithm.
 >
-> As of IM v6.6.5-0 the default 'support' setting for Gaussian was increased to a value of '`2.0`'.
+> As of IM v6.6.5-0, the default 'support' setting for Gaussian was increased to a value of '`2.0`'.
 > This has little effect on the overall speed of the filter, but makes the 'stop' practically non-existent.
 > It also simplified filter coding for other special uses of this filter, specifically for EWA distortions, and variable blur mapping.

-Note however that if you use a very large support setting then of course more pixels will need to be averaged together making the resize operation slower, without any real improvement in results.
+Note, however, that if you use a very large support setting then, of course, more pixels will need to be averaged together making the resize operation slower, without any real improvement in results.
 Only the [Windowed Sinc/Jinc](#windowed) and [Lagrange](#lagrange) filters can generally produce a better result by using a support window that is larger than 2.0.

-Remember these are 'expert' options, and as such you are more likely to make things worse rather than better by using these options.
+Remember these are 'expert' options, and, as such, you are more likely to make things worse rather than better by using these options.
 That is why they are not a simple command line option, but provided via the special "`-define`" option.
-Of course you are welcome to play, just as I have done above, so as to try and understand things better, and IM provides these options so that you can do just that.
+Of course, you are welcome to play, just as I have done above, so as to try and understand things better, and IM provides these options so that you can do just that.

 ### Filter Blur Expert Control {#blur}

-A special expert option, "`-define filter:blur={value}`" can be used to adjust amount of blurring that a filter provides.
+A special expert option, "`-define filter:blur={value}`" can be used to adjust the amount of blurring that a filter provides.
-A value of '`1.0`' producing the default action, while smaller and larger values adjust overall 'blurriness'.
+A value of '`1.0`' produces the default action, while smaller and larger values adjust overall 'blurriness'.

 Basically this linearly enlarges or shrinks the filter's curve along the X axis (distance of pixel form the sampling point), and typically make a filter more or less blurry, overall.